 This complete trip guide will give you the best things to do in Rocky Mountain National Park with kids and more.
-The park has seen a lot of changes over the last year.
-So we’ll give you the latest park updates for 2021 so you can plan a great trip.
+The park has seen a lot of changes over the last few years.
+This guide will give you the latest park updates for 2023 as well as all the tips for getting timed-entry park reservations.
 Maybe I’m just a pushover for beautiful mountains, alpine lakes, and elk oh my, but this park is in our top three favorite national parks.
 Our kids love it as much as we do and we’ll be sharing all of their favorite, must-do things in Rocky Mountain National Park.

 Overview of Rocky Mountain

 Rocky Mountain National Park is one of the most visited and the nation’s highest national parks with elevations ranging from 7,860 to 14,259 feet.
 The park is unique in that it encompasses three different elevational ecosystems, the Montane, the Subalpine, and the Alpine.
 If that weren’t impressive enough it spans the Continental Divide, stretches across 265,770 acres, and is filled with alpine lakes and the headwaters of the Colorado River.
 Rocky Mountain serves as a water source for a large portion of the US with snowmelt constantly flowing off of mountains and into alpine lakes, rivers and eventually making its way into all three oceans in North America.
 Rocky Mountain National Park provides such a unique trip for kids with so much variety in what they can see and do in every season.

 Two things to know before you go to Rocky Mountain

 Over the last few of years, two of the largest wildfires in Colorado history took place and impacted the park substantially.
 In addition, the pandemic brought about a seasonal reservation system in an effort to manage crowds that will continue for 2023.